 When planning your trip, and therefore your budget, there are a number of factors to take into account:

-• Many of the details concerning transport, accommodation and activities are available on the Internet via booking websites.
-For other elements, some prices are also available on the internet via simple Google searches.
+- Many of the details for transport, accommodation and activities are available on the internet via booking sites.
+For other elements, some rates are also available on the internet via simple Google searches.

 To manage your budget as effectively as possible, it’s a good idea to draw up a provisional budget for your trip in advance, using an Excel file that will give you a general idea of the total cost of your expenses.